colepeters/dotfiles/README.md

 # HTTPie, a nice cURL replacement:
 brew install httpie
 ```

-### Optional add-ons
-Some of the other CLI tools I use on a regular basis are listed in [npm\_global\_installs.txt](https://github.com/colepeters/dotfiles/blob/master/npm-global-installs.txt)

 ### 🎉 Ta-da
 You should now be able to open a new shell session and have everything be not horrible and hopefully cooler and ready to go.